Chad A. Landmon

 • Served as lead appellate and trial counsel in obtaining a decision from the United States Court of Appeals for the Federal Circuit, affirming a decision entered after trial by the United States District Court for the District of Delaware (with Federal Circuit Judge William Bryson sitting by designation), that patents covering Zohydro® (hydrocodone extended-release capsules) and asserted against Axinn client Alvogen Malta Operations Ltd. were invalid.
 The decision removed the patents as a barrier to Alvogen bringing its lower-cost generic product to market more than a decade before the patents were set to expire.

-• Coupling patent litigation and FDA strategy, represented Zydus Pharmaceuticals in defending patent cases involving multiple patents directed to the blockbuster drug Abilify® (aripiprazole).
-Successfully fought off a temporary restraining order and obtained a favorable claim construction and non-infringement judgment at both the District Court and the Federal Circuit.
-At the same time, successfully defeated a lawsuit initiated by the brand company against the Food and Drug Administration, which sought to exclude Zydus and others from going to market for years, based upon a claim to orphan drug exclusivity.
+• Coupling patent litigation and FDA strategy, represented Zydus Pharmaceuticals in defending cases involving multiple patents for the blockbuster drug Abilify® (aripiprazole).
+Defeated a request for a temporary restraining order and obtained a favorable claim construction and noninfringement judgment at both the district court and the Federal Circuit.
+Also defeated a lawsuit by the brand company against the FDA seeking to exclude Zydus and others from going to market based on a claim to orphan drug exclusivity.

-• Obtained favorable decision from the U.S. Court of Appeals for the Fourth Circuit to enable Watson Laboratories (now Teva) to speed its generic version of Celebrex® to market.
-An earlier lower court decision had effectively barred Watson and others from bringing their drugs to market.
-The Fourth Circuit Court of Appeals reversed and remanded the district court’s decision and the FDA’s determination, finding that Watson and another companies were eligible to share in a period of 180-day marketing exclusivity on the launch of their generic versions of Celebrex®, because a reissued patent was not part of the same “bundle of rights” as an original patent.
+• Obtained favorable decision from the U.S. Court of Appeals for the Fourth Circuit to enable Watson Laboratories (now Teva) to bring its generic version of Celebrex® to market.
+Earlier FDA and district court decisions had effectively barred Watson and others from bringing their drugs to market.
+The Fourth Circuit reversed and remanded the district court’s decision and the FDA’s determination, finding that Watson and other companies were eligible to share in a 180-day marketing exclusivity upon the launch of their generic drugs because a reissued patent was not part of the same “bundle of rights” as an original patent.

-• Obtained a favorable decision for our client, Alvogen, Inc. after intervening in an action against FDA by a competitor over generic versions of the antibiotic Vancocin.
-The competitor requested a preliminary injunction that would have forced Alvogen's generic version of Vancocin off the market.
-Within less than a week, Axinn successfully moved to intervene, submitted opposition papers, and defeated the request for preliminary injunction, allowing Alvogen's version of Vancocin to remain on the market.
+• Obtained a favorable decision for Alvogen Inc. after intervening in an action against the FDA by a competitor seeking a preliminary injunction against generic versions of the antibiotic Vancocin.
+In less than a week, Axinn successfully moved to intervene, submitted opposition papers, and defeated the request for a preliminary injunction, allowing Alvogen's version of Vancocin to remain on the market.

-• Provided extensive counseling to a human tissue company developing platform technology using adult stem cells.
-Such counseling has enabled the client to design around others' patents, secure its own patent protection and negotiate a license in a critical technology area at a fraction of the demanded royalty.
+• Counseled a human tissue company on developing platform technology using adult stem cells.
+Guided client through designing around others' patents, securing its own patent protection, and negotiating a license in a critical technology area at a fraction of the demanded royalty.

 Honors